 Central Java, Indonesia

 The Buddhist temple of Candi Mendut is located about 3km (2 mi) east of Borobudur, and dates from the same period (c.
 800 AD, reign of Sailendra Indra).
-Its unusual northwest orientation is unexplained.
+Unusually, the entrance faces northwest.
 Like most ancient temples in Java, it was found in ruined condition by the Dutch, and later restored by anastylosis.
 The top of the roof is missing; it could not be recovered, due to the removal of its (presumably) scattered stones by unknown causes (human reuse? flooding?) in earlier times.